GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 - This would be writing the following process

 ```
-If the current pet's Gender is Male, it will display "Boy".
+If the current pet's Gender is Male, it will be displayed as "Boy"; if it is Female, it will be displayed as "Girl",
-If the current pet's Gender is Female, it will display "Girl".
+If the current pet's Gender is Female, it is displayed as a Girl.
 ```

-We're getting a bit of a programming element here!
+Here we have a bit of a programming element!

-- If you want to process the value of the element itself, as in Birthday, you should specify Format, but if you want to do something based on the value of the element, as in this case, you should use Conditional!
+- If you want to process the value of the element itself, as in Birthday, it is better to specify Format, but if you want to do something based on the value of the element, as in this case, you should use Conditional!

 ---